SiliconLabs/gecko_sdk/app/common/example/coulomb_dcdc_baremetal/readme.md

 # Coulomb Counter DCDC Bare Metal Application

 This example application shows the use of EFR DCDC coulomb counter.
-See [ANXXXX: EFR32 Coulomb Counting](https://www.silabs.com/documents/public/application-notes/anxxxx-efr32-coulomb-counting.pdf) for more details about coulomb counter.
+See [AN1188: EFP01 Coulomb Counting](https://www.silabs.com/documents/public/application-notes/an1188-efp01-coulomb-counting.pdf) for more details about coulomb counter.

 The example demonstrates how to read coulomb counter total charge and store it in NVM3.
 This can be done in two different ways: